MarquesAnderson/js-pde-translator/README.md

 # js-pde-translator

 The completed translator is now complied into "allTogether.py", utilizing the 3 translation parts mentioned below.
-Now begins my testing with more data!
+After some testing, the translator proves usable but far from perfect.
+Perhaps there are too many edge cases for coding intricasies, in addition to unknown causes for rare errors.

 #